CodeHostedHere/salary-tax-spend-backend/README.md

 ### Setup

 This setup requires a MySQL DB, API Keys for Google Custom search and a Currency Exchange API so I reckon it's too arduous to setup and play around with for any given reviewer.

+### Tests
+Initially, this had been planned to be a project to learn JUnit and Mockito too.
+After having gone travelling for two months, my desire to continue working on this project has dwindled and
+I will be creating a different project instead to learn these libraries.